hk-kumawat/Movie-Recommender-System/README.md

 <br>

-## Thanks!

-Thanks for checking out this movie magic!
-Enjoy discovering your next favorite film! 🎬🔍
+## Thanks for exploring—happy watching! 🎬

 > "Because every movie deserves a fan, and every fan deserves the right movie." – Anonymous